The greenest holiday travel option revealed

 It makes driving an EV either free or super cheap – typically 80% cheaper than the cheapest gas guzzler per mile.

-Car dealers recognise how important all this is to the EV ownership experience too, so they’re starting to offer all-inclusive packages that include all the tech you need.
+Car dealers recognise how important all this is to the EV ownership experience too, so they’re starting to partner with companies like Powerverse to offer all-inclusive packages that include all the tech you need.
+We’re talking car + charger + smart app here.

 The final word

-As petrol and diesel cars are phased out and EVs are ushered in, the whole car industry is evolving.
+As petrol and diesel cars are phased out and electric cars are ushered in, the whole car industry is evolving.
 If you ask us, it’s all good.

 Cars that are quieter, smoother, and easier to drive.
 Lower running costs.
 Less pollution.
 And a buying experience that blends the best of online and in-person.